Image: Panorama 2017 by Andrew Williamson

 To be eligible to apply and exhibit as a student you must be currently enrolled full-time at a recognized postsecondary institution.

 - 7 digital images of the work you want to show at the fair.
-Images should be a cohesive body of work and be relevant to the Exhibition Category you have selected.
+Images should be a cohesive body of work and be relevant to the Fair Category you have selected.
 The images submitted should resemble (medium/style) the artworks you intend to sell at the show if your application is successful.
 Please see our Application Tips for how to format your images.

 - 1 booth set-up, or grouping image, of the work that you are submitting setup as you plan on displaying them at the show.
-Booth image may not be digitally created, and must be an accurate representation of the display you will bring to the Exhibition.
+Booth image may not be digitally created, and must be an accurate representation of the display you will bring to the Fair.
 See successful examples here.

 - A brief Artist Biography (500 characters max.)